Contested & Uncontested Divorce

 Where Do I Start?

-A personal conference with an experienced attorney is the place to start your divorce.
-Our law firm will explain and help you understand the choices available in divorce.
+A personal conference with an experienced Dallas-based divorce attorney is the place to start your divorce.
+Our family law firm will explain and help you understand the choices available in divorce.
 Most people are not aware of the benefits the legal system can do to help or to protect them.
 We will make certain that the choices you make are the best choices for you and your family.
 Your family law matter must be presented to the Court in a way that the Court is made aware what and how much each party contributed to the marriage financially, what was the party’s role with the children, how will each party provide for themselves and the children during the divorce, and what are the children’s needs.

 What Choices Do I Have?

 We will make sure you know how the law relates to your divorce and your situation.
-As experienced divorce attorneys, you will know whether you are entitled to alimony while a divorce is pending.
-You will know how the law relates to visitation of the children by the parties and the party’s financial responsibility to the children of the marriage.
+As experienced Dallas divorce attorneys, you will know whether you are entitled to alimony while a divorce is pending.
+You will understand how the law relates to a visitation of the children by the parties and the party’s financial responsibility to the children of the marriage.
 We will discuss and explain the matter of alimony, temporary spousal support, temporary child support, or any other procedures that will benefit your side of the case.

 What if I Have a Common Law Marriage?

 An informal marriage, usually referred to as “common law marriage” is usually misunderstood by most people.
 We will explain the law relating to your relationship if you declare a common law marriage.
 In general, you must satisfy three requirements.
 The common law requirements are that you lived or cohabitated together, that you represented yourself to others as husband and wife, and that you both believed that you were married in Texas.